cloudtnt-rcl/RCL.CloudTnT.Express.Guides/trustedissuers.md

 A hoster of a wallet application will maintain a curated list of Trusted Issuers.
 Holders will on by able to store credentials in the wallet issued by one of these Trusted Issuers.

-The hoster may choose a Issuer based on any of the following :
+The hoster may choose an Issuer based on any of the following :

 - The Issuer is recognized as credible by the hoster
 - The Issuer has obtain approvals, accreditation or licenses
-- The Issuer is endorsed by by companies in a occupational sector
+- The Issuer is endorsed by companies in a occupational sector

 In this way, the hoster will maintain the quality of their hosted wallet application by only allowing credentials from Trusted Issuers.